poltergeist42/JDM/_1_userDoc/source/Django.rst

     :Liens_Web:

-            * `Django Project TOPICS Models`_ : The models' topics from the Django documentation
+            * `Django Project TOPICS Models`_ : The models\' topics from the Django documentation

     :ORM: